Our Team

 PROGRAM DIRECTOR

-The PICC program was founded and is directed by conservation photographer and primatologist Kathy West, who has over 30 years of experience in designing and implementing unique youth science education programs in the US and internationally.
+The PICC program was founded and is directed by conservation photographer and primatologist Kathy West, who has over 36 years of experience in designing and implementing unique youth science education programs in the US and internationally.
 She has successfully designed, illustrated and authored children’s activity workbooks for science and conservation education, including bilingual Conservation Coloring Books.
 She was honored with the 2019 American Society of Primatologists Kyes Award for Excellence in Outreach.
 Kathy has conducted field research on wild primates as well as traveled extensively around the world.
 She is an award-winning wildlife photographer, scientific illustrator and primatologist and cares deeply about conservation issues.
-Kathy conducted the first PICC program in Suriname in October 2018.
-She has since worked remotely with her Malagasy team in Madagascar to conduct numerous pandemic PICC programs 2020 – 2023, and continues to support the Madagascar programs with financial support and teaching resources.
-Recently she conducted PICC sessions in Panama (2022 and 2023) and Uganda (2022 and 2024) for children living alongside endangered primates.
-She is dedicated to building capacity in these habitat-communities so that the conservation efforts can be led by Indigenous people, strengthening community-based capacity and conservation within communities living alongside primates at risk of extinction.
+Kathy conducted the first PICC program in Suriname in 2018.
+She worked remotely through the pandemic with her Malagasy team in Madagascar to conduct numerous PICC programs 2020 – 2025.
+She has also developed sustainable on-site PICC sessions in Panamá, Uganda, Rwanda, and Madagascar for children living alongside endangered primates.
+Kathy is dedicated to building capacity in these habitat-communities so that the conservation efforts can be led by Indigenous people, strengthening community-based capacity and conservation within communities living alongside primates at risk of extinction.
 More about Kathy.

 SCIENCE AND PARTNERSHIPS LEAD, EXECUTIVE BOARD